Everything you need to know about Finance Lease

 - Although the risks are transferred to you, any equity in the vehicle is also yours (minus a small admin fee)

-- Can be structured how you choose, with or without a rental at the end to pay off the outstanding finance
+- The lease can be structured how you choose, with or without a rental at the end to pay off the outstanding finance

-- However, you are responsible to find a buyer and sell the vehicle for enough money to clear off any outstanding finance
+- However, you are responsible for finding a buyer and selling the vehicle for enough money to clear off any outstanding finance

-- 3 options at the end of the agreement
+- There are 3 options for you at the end of the agreement, you can:

 - Return the vehicle

-- You sell the vehicle to pay off the outstanding finance – any left over cost is yours to keep
+- Sell the vehicle to pay off the outstanding finance – any leftover cost is yours to keep

-- Continue to use the car with the same monthly payments
+- Continue to use the car for the same monthly payments

-- No mileage or ‘wear and tear’ charges
+- There are no mileage or ‘wear and tear’ charges

 - If you have a van then you can buy the vehicle at the end

-- Penalties can be high if the agreement needs to end early
+- Penalties can be high if you need to end the agreement early

-A finance lease cost is determined by the overall cost of the van, the length of the contract (usually 1-4 years or 5 for a van) and the chosen end payment, also known as the balloon payment.
+A finance lease cost is determined by the overall cost of the vehicle, the length of the contract (usually 1-4 years, or 5 if you get a van) and the chosen end payment (also known as the balloon payment).

 The balloon payment isn’t necessarily the predicted value of the car at the end of the agreement, as they won’t have mileage or condition information to estimate the value of the vehicle.
 Instead, it’s a suggestion of a sensible final rental payment.
 This is based on how many miles you say you are going to do, and how hard a life the vehicle will have.

-At the end of the Finance Lease, you can either continue paying the monthly payments on a yearly contract (typically with a charge of one extra monthly payment) or become an ‘agent’ for the finance house and sell it on to a 3rd party to clear the outstanding finance.
+At the end of the Finance Lease, you have a couple of options.
+You can continue making the monthly payments on a yearly contract (typically there is a charge of one extra monthly payment to arrange this), or you can become an ‘agent’ for the Finance House and sell the vehicle to a 3rd party to clear the outstanding finance.

-If you’re leasing a van, the business can buy the vehicle, but if it’s a car it has to be sold to a 3rd party.
+If you’re leasing a van, your business can buy the vehicle.
+However, if you’ve been leasing a car then you have to sell on to a 3rd party.